 Once your PLF has been submitted, you will immediately receive a confirmation email acknowledging receipt.
 A unique QR (quick response) code to show on arrival in Greece will then be emailed to you on the morning of your departure.
 Please complete your PLF by visiting http://travel.gov.gr

 (Please note that Preveza airport is listed under its official name, Aktion airport.)

 Testing/Vaccination requirements for entry

-All travellers arriving in Greece must produce proof of ONE of the following:
+All travellers aged 12 and over arriving in Greece must produce proof of ONE of the following:

 - A vaccination certificate issued by a recognised body showing >14 days since a final vaccine dose was received.

 - The result of a negative antigen test taken within 48 hours of your arrival in Greece.
 Please note, the name on test certificates must match the full name as shown on the holder's passport.

 - Testing is not required for children under 12.